Skip to content

 The same idea covers your other counter actions.
 Each reversal lives in that program's History:

-- Stamps.
+• Stamps.
 Reverse a stamp you added from the stamp card's History.
-The stamp count drops back, and the reversal is logged.
+The stamp count drops back, and the system logs the reversal.
 See Managing stamp transactions.

-- Vouchers.
+• Vouchers.
 Undo a redemption you made by mistake from the voucher's History.
-It restores the voucher's remaining count, reverses any bonus points, and is logged as an audited entry.
+It restores the voucher's remaining count, reverses any bonus points, and lands on the record as an audited entry.
 See Redeeming vouchers.

 In every case the reversal is your own most recent action, the change to the balance or count happens straight away, and the original entry stays on the record.